r3sus/Resouls/ptde/gmpfx/readme.md

 [Source](../nopsb/src/ptde_gmp_fx.c)
 Chainload feature: to use with other `dll`s, add in their name or put in folder `_load_`.
 What it does: `8B 51 10 6A 01 56`: `01 -> 02`.
-Also includes nologo and force offline mode.
+Also includes nologo based on [DarkSoulsOfflineLogoSkip by NEZ64](https://github.com/NEZ64/DarkSoulsOfflineLogoSkip).

 ## Videos